 WHAT IS ASBESTOS TESTING AND WHY IS IT SO IMPORTANT?

 Asbestos is known to be present in thousands of building materials; including roofing, insulation material, and wall lining.
-If asbestos based materials are unlawfully removed or damaged in such a way that it releases asbestos fibre, anyone who inhales it can be seriously and irreversibly affected.
+If asbestos based materials are unknowingly or unlawfully removed, damaged in such a way that it releases asbestos fibre, anyone who inhales it can be seriously and irreversibly affected.
 Speculation as to whether or not a material has asbestos contained within it, without testing it, is a very dangerous gamble.
 Asbestex can alleviate those doubts with accredited asbestos testing services anywhere in Sydney.
 Asbestex strictly engages and endorses the use of NATA (National Association of Testing Authorities) accredited laboratories on all analysis works.

 ALL ASBESTOS CEMENT PRODUCTS

-ASBESTOS LOOSE_FILL ROOF INSULATION
+ASBESTOS LOOSE-FILL ROOF INSULATION

 The infamous ‘silent killer’.
 This product originated in the ACT with Mr Fluffy.
 Also now found in a number of properties in NSW.
 Commonly containing Amosite (brown) and Chrysotile (white) asbestos.
 Loose-fill asbestos insulation is generally pure crushed asbestos pumped or poured into roof voids.
 Contact Asbestex immediately if discovered.